 Adolf Hitler and Eugenics

-As horrific as forced sterilization in America was, nothing compared to Adolf Hitler’s eugenic experiments during World War II.
+As horrific as forced sterilization in America was, nothing compared to Adolf Hitler’s eugenic experiments leading up to and during World War II.
 And Hitler didn’t come up with the concept of a superior Aryan race all on his own.
 In fact, he referred to American eugenics in his 1934 book, Mein Kampf.

 In Mein Kampf, Hitler declares non-Aryan races such as Jews and gypsies as inferior.
 He believed Germans should do everything possible, including genocide, to make sure their gene pool stayed pure.
 And in 1933, the Nazis created the Law for the Prevention of Hereditarily Diseased Offspring which resulted in thousands of forced sterilizations.

 By 1940, Hitler’s master-race mania took a terrible turn as Germans with mental or physical disabilities were euthanized by gas or lethal injection.
 Even the blind and deaf weren’t safe, and hundreds of thousands of people were killed.

 During World War II, concentration camp prisoners endured horrific medical tests under the guise of helping Hitler create the perfect race.
 Josef Mengele, an SS doctor at Auschwitz, oversaw many experiments on both adult and child twins.